Visma Connect

 Alright, in this next step we'll have a lot of things going on, lets break it into smaller pieces.

-First off, we need to give our application a name, now this is fairly important as well.
-We need to be able to identify your application based on your name and Client ID.
+First off, we need to give our application a name, now this is fairly important.
+We need to be able to identify your application based on your Client ID.
+You're welcome to use underscores if you want your company name and product name to both be part of the ID.
+The name of the integration should be your product name.

-IMPORTANTβ We'll only approve applications whose name and client id can uniquely identify the company behind the integration.
-For instance "test-application" would certainly be rejected, while "Vibrant" would be approved.
-We do this, so we can easily identify the company behind any request to our API.
+IMPORTANT❗ We'll only approve applications whose client id can uniquely identify the company behind the integration.
+For instance "isv_test-application" would certainly be rejected, while "isv_Vibrant" would be approved.
+If you wish you could also add a product name to the client ID, for instance "isv_Vibrant_payments".
+We enforce this, so we can easily identify the company behind any request to our API.

 Grant and offline access

-Now next up, we'll need to setup our grants and offline configuration if we want that.
+Now next up, we'll need to setup our grants and offline configuration if we want that (which we probably do).

 Next we'll need to set this up, and we'll recommend the following settings, as shown in the screenshot above.